thecoat/ManyWhoSQL/README.md

 modify your configuration in that file

-Example of running all the suites with all the databases (you will need to have all the databases configured and running)
+Example of running all the suites with all the databases (you should have all the databases configured and running before execute this command)

 ````
 mvn clean test -Dtest=AllTestSuite